-1. Coordinated Efforts and Enhanced Communications

-Within each law enforcement agency: The impact of an individual law enforcement agency is greater when efforts of its distinct units, such as patrol and detectives, act collaboratively.
+- 1. Coordinated Efforts and Enhanced Communications - Within each law enforcement agency: The impact of an individual law enforcement agency is greater when efforts of its distinct units, such as patrol and detectives, act collaboratively.
 In addition, frequent intelligence briefings should be used to effectively focus efforts.

 Within each county: The coordination among agencies through an informal or a formal task force approach can result in greater effectiveness in implementing methods of detection and apprehension.
 Experience across the state has shown that it is essential for the district attorney's office to be a primary partner, especially from the beginning of more complex, undercover or long-term investigations.
 Inclusion of state agencies with missions relevant to the targeted crimes is also essential, as it provides additional manpower, intelligence and the prevention of overlapping or competing investigations.
-This includes the utilization of the Secure Automated Fast Event Tracking Network (SAFETNet).